Jamal Ben Saddik: Second suspension

-Ben Saddik faced Benjamin Adegbuyi, in an eliminator for the interim Glory heavyweight championship, at Glory 81: Ben Saddik vs. Adegbuyi 2 on August 20, 2022.
+Ben Saddik faced Benjamin Adegbuyi, in an eliminator for the interim Glory heavyweight championship, at Glory 81: Ben Saddik vs. Adegbuyi 2 on 20 August 2022.
 He made quick work of his opponent, as he won the fight by a first-round knockout.
 Ben Saddik knocked Adegubuyi down once prior to the stoppage.

 In January 2023, Glory announced Ben Saddik is suspended since his fight with Benjamin Adegbuyi at Glory 81 on 20 August 2022, due to an investigation into a rule violation.
-It was revealed on February 8, 2023, that he had tested positive for performance enhancing drugs.
+It was revealed on 8 February 2023, that he had tested positive for performance-enhancing drugs.
 As a result, his victory over Adegbuyi at Glory 81 was overturned to a no contest.
-He was also suspended for 15 months, beginning with August 20.
+He was also suspended for 15 months, beginning with 20 August.

 Third suspension

-Glory imposed a 6-month suspension on Jamal Ben Saddik for his actions at the semi-final match between Rico Verhoeven and Nabil Khachab during the Glory Heavyweight Grand Prix on 9 March 2024, which ran the risk of inciting violence and could have caused harm to participants, fans and officials.
+Glory imposed a six-month suspension on Ben Saddik for his actions at the semi-final match between Rico Verhoeven and Nabil Khachab during the Glory Heavyweight Grand Prix on 9 March 2024, which ran the risk of inciting violence and could have caused harm to participants, fans and officials.

 Fourth suspension

-Ben Saddik was suspended for 10-months for his violations of the anti-doping rules as a result of his positive sample collected out-of-competition on 19 February 2024.
-Ben Saddik tested positive for clomifene and its metabolite.
+Ben Saddik was suspended for 10 months for his violations of the anti-doping rules as a result of his positive sample collected out-of-competition on 19 February 2024.
+He tested positive for clomifene and its metabolite.
 The sample was analyzed at a WADA accredited laboratory.

 The Anti-Doping Committee determined that a reduction from the default 12-month sanction was appropriate because Ben Saddik provided sufficient evidence that his use of clomifene was pursuant to a valid prescription from a physician to treat symptoms and his use occurred prior to the new ruleset going into effect.
-Ben Saddik’s period of ineligibility began on 6 March 2024 and he will be eligible on 6 January 2025.
+Ben Saddik's period of ineligibility began on 6 March 2024 and he will be eligible on 6 January 2025.